 So revealingly, the contents of the dustbin near the writing desk may prove just as useful as the contents outside it.
 The ideas that get discarded proving as valuable a lesson as the ideas fleshed out and published.
 Luckily the privacy of discarded ideas is assured.
 Ok Ok, I lie.
 Your spouse may still have to suffer your many suspect thesis acoustically but they do say Love Hurts.

-The aim of this above essay was also to plant the germ of an idea, like Dominick Cobb in the film Inception, that maybe just maybe you too should start blogging.
+The aim of this above essay was to plant the germ of an idea, like Dominick Cobb in the film Inception, that maybe just maybe you too should start blogging.
 I hope it takes root.
-Think well to write well.
-Write well to think well.
-Clean writing is clear thinking.
-Unclear writing is usually the product of unclear thinking.